 Best Western Braid Hills Hotel

-Stay in the suburb of Morningside – there’s easy public transport into the centre – and snag a Best Western room for around £50.
-The staid interior design is a good match for the impressive Victorian building, which has a bar and restaurant as well as 71 rooms.
-Bedrooms have TVs, tea- and coffee-making facilities and en suite bathrooms; the best rooms have great views over Edinburgh.
-Free parking and wifi is part of the package.
+The Best Western is located in the suburb of Morningside, where there’s good public transport links into the city centre.
+The sedate decor matches the ornate Victorian exterior; inside you’ll find a bar and restaurant alongside the 71 rooms.
+Bedrooms have TVs, tea- and coffee-making facilities and en-suite bathrooms; the best rooms have great views over Edinburgh.
+Free parking and wi-fi is part of the package.

-The location, just off Princes Street, makes this a popular choice – book ahead for rates under £65.
-Contemporary, colourful rooms have en suite bathrooms (showers and/or baths), TVs, tea- and coffee-making facilities and free wifi; breakfast (a continental buffet) is extra.
-Some bedrooms have views, family rooms sleep four, and twin rooms have bunk beds.
+The location, just off Princes Street, makes this a highly subscribed choice – book ahead, and you’ll find rates very good value indeed.
+Bright, modern-looking rooms have en-suite bathrooms (showers and/or baths), TVs, tea- and coffee-making facilities and free wifi.
+Breakfast, a continental buffet, will cost you extra.
+Some bedrooms have views, family rooms sleep four, and twin rooms have bunkbeds.

 Edinburgh Central SYHA

 A top-flight youth hostel with a 24-hour reception, a well-equipped communal kitchen, laundry facilities, all-day bistro, and bar with TV and free wifi.
-There are 251 beds, spread across private rooms and dorms (all en suite); premium rooms also have TVs.
-Dormitory beds can be had for around £20.
-Children are welcome.
-The location is ten minutes’ walk from Waverley station.
+There are a total of 251 beds, spread across private rooms and dorms, which are all en suite.
+Premium rooms also have TVs.
+Dormitory beds can be had for as little as £20, and kids are welcome.
+The location is ten minutes’ walk from Waverley station, which will be handy if you’re travelling into Edinburgh by rail.

-Book ahead for the best deals at this well-located chain hotel; at short notice £70 should buy you a compact room, but rates can be a lot lower.
-Bedrooms are plain, painted white with touches of signature orange, and have en suite shower rooms complete with towels and toiletries; wifi costs extra.
-The hotel has views of Edinburgh Castle, but note that not all the rooms have windows.
+Book ahead for the best deals at this well-located chain hotel; at short notice £75 should buy you a compact room, but rates can be a lot lower.
+Rooms here are decked out in white and the easy brand’s signature orange – they all have en-suite shower rooms with towels and toilets.
+(Do note that wi-fi costs extra.)
+The hotel has views of Edinburgh Castle, but not all rooms look out on to it.
+Try your luck, and put a request in when you book!

-The hostel is centrally located in the Old Town, just off the Royal Mile, in a building that dates back to 1564.
-Dormitories sleep six-16 and have bunk beds and lockers, while private rooms sleep two-four; bathrooms are separate and towels cost extra.
-There’s a self-catering kitchen (an inexpensive continental breakfast is available too), and several communal areas with board games, a pool table, film nights and free wifi and hot drinks.
+This is hostel is steeped in serious history – it’s located in the Old Town, just off the Royal Mile, in a building that dates back to the mid-sixteenth century.
+The dorms here sleep six to 16 and have both bunks and lockers to store your valuables in.
+Private rooms, should you want a bit of peace and quiet, sleep two to four; bathrooms are separate and towels cost extra.
+There’s a self-catering kitchen, and there’s a great-value continental breakfast that’ll set you up for the day.
+Board games, a pool table, film nights and free wi-fi will keep you occupied.
+Hot drinks are available too.
 Beds start at less than £30 a night.

 Holiday Inn Express Edinburgh Waterfront

-Stay close to the water in Leith, near the Royal Yacht Britannia and the old port, and next door to the Ocean Terminal shopping centre.
-Parking and wifi are free, and a hot buffet breakfast is included in the room rate (less than £80 for a double).
-All 145 rooms are up-to-date, decorated in shades of grey and red, with TVs, tea- and coffee-making facilities and blackout blinds.
-Pets are allowed to stay for free (with prior notice).
+If you want a place beside the water, head to this branch of the Holiday Inn in Leith.
+It’s near the Royal Yacht Britannia and the old port, and next door to the Ocean Terminal shopping centre.
+Parking and wi-fi come at no extra cost, while a hot buffet breakfast is included in the room rate.
+All 145 rooms are up-to-date, decorated in pleasant enough splashes of grey and red, with TVs, tea- and coffee-making facilities and blackout blinds.
+Pets are allowed to stay for free – but you do need to alert them in advance.

-A useful – and cheap – choice if you need to be near the airport (a short drive away), the Ibis Budget is easily accessible from the centre of Edinburgh by tram.
-Parking is free, and pets are welcome.
-The 161 rooms are small but bright, and come with en suite showers, TVs and complimentary wifi, and are usually available for under £50 a night; some of them sleep three people.
+The Ibis makes for a handy – and thrifty – choice if you need to hole up near the airport, which is a short drive away.
+It’s also very easy to get into the centre of the city from here via tram.
+Parking is free; pets are welcome.
+The 161 rooms here are small but bright, and come with en suite showers, TVs and complimentary wi-fi.
+Some sleep three people.
 A continental buffet breakfast is extra.

 Motel One Edinburgh-Royal

-Situated across the road from Waverley station, this budget chain hotel is handily placed (and there’s another branch on Princes Street).
+You’ll find this budget chain hotel handily placed: just across the road from Waverley train station.
+(There’s another branch on Princes Street, should that be more useful for you.)
 There’s a breakfast buffet, a bar and 24-hour reception.
-Decor is clean and contemporary, with pops of Motel One blue everywhere.
-The 208 rooms all have rain showers, desk space, TVs and free wifi, and cost around £75.
+Decor is clean and contemporary, with pops of Motel One’s trademark blue everywhere.
+The 208 rooms all have rain showers, desk space, TVs and free wi-fi.

-A lively hostel in a great location in the Old Town, Safestay offers a combination of private rooms and dormitories, most with en suite showers.
-There’s a 24-hour front desk, a kitchen, a terrace, a restaurant and a bar (with TV and pool table).
-Towels and toiletries are provided, and wifi is free.
-Beds start at £10.
+This fun, buzzing little hostel is in a top location in the Old Town.
+You’ll find a mix of private rooms and dorms at Safestay – most of which come with ensuite showers.
+There’s a 24-hour front desk, a kitchen, a terrace, a restaurant and a bar (which has a TV and pool table).
+Towels and toiletries are provided, and wi-fi is free.

-This funky hotel, true to its name, is smack dab in middle of the Old Town.
-Quirky, modern rooms sleep from two to six, with the largest resembling a cabin with a games area, and is described as ‘the ultimate party room’ (this can be had for under £300).
-All 37 have free wifi, toiletries and TVs.
+True to its name, this funky hotel is slap-bang in the middle of Edinburgh’s Old Town.
+Quirky, modern rooms sleep between two and six, with the largest resembling a cabin with a games area, and is described as ‘the ultimate party room’ (this can be had for under £300).
+All 37 of them have free wi-fi, toiletries and TVs.
 There are bikes for hire, too.
-Downstairs is one of the city’s liveliest pubs, the Three Sisters.
+Downstairs is The Three Sisters, which ranks as one of the city’s liveliest pubs.